Were that love could be squeezed into a flower

 Condense the great wide oceans unto ink,

-Distill full bounty of all earthen labor –
+Distill full bounty of all life-long labor;

-For this is sure the might that it would take;
+For this is sure the might that it would take.

 True love is ever daunting, never simple;

-A love like this would make dear Eros tremble
+A love like this would make dear Eros tremble—

 No symbols borne of man may ring as true,